MoChips2/Train-Scheduler/README.md

 # Train-Scheduler

 A user updated schedule for estimating train time arrivals.
-You can check arrival time of next train, as well as it's wait time.
+You can check the arrival time of the next train, as well as it's wait time.

 Link here : https://mochips2.github.io/Train-Scheduler/